python/devguide/developer-workflow/communication-channels.rst

 Not every contributor writes English as a first language, and phrasing that feels neutral in one culture can read as blunt or rude in another.

-**Assume good faith.** If a message feels abrupt, it's probably a language barrier or a different communication style rather than rudeness.
+**Practice active listening.** Try to focus on understanding the message before reacting.

+**Confirm Understanding.** Ask open-ended questions and paraphrase to avoid misunderstandings.
 If you're unsure what someone meant, ask: "I want to make sure I understand: are you saying X?"

-**Use translation tools freely.** If English isn't your first language, translation software or AI tools can help you check that your message has the tone you intend.
+**Use translation tools freely.** If English isn't your first language, translation software or AI tools may help you check that your message has the tone you intend.
 Getting the phrasing wrong can make a reasonable point sound more aggressive than it is.